Getting a Mortgage With a Criminal Conviction

 If you’re applying for a mortgage with a criminal record, make an enquiry with us so we can match you with a broker who specialises in arranging mortgages for people in this situation.
 Your broker will help you do the following…

-• Check whether your conviction is spent.
-You are much more likely to be considered for a mortgage if this is the case.
+- Check whether your conviction is spent.
+If this is the case, you are much more likely to be considered for a mortgage.

-• Apply for your mortgage with a lender who caters for borrowers with criminal convictions.
-Your broker will be able to identify those lenders who will consider applicants in these circumstances.
+- Apply for your mortgage with a lender that accepts borrowers with criminal convictions.
+Your broker can identify lenders that will consider applicants in these circumstances.

 We're so confident in our service, we guarantee it.